 Well, this depends on the material of the tines and the weather conditions.
 If you are using a rake with plastic tines, then you obviously don’t have to worry about rust.
 But metal is prone to rust.
 Hence, you must keep the rake in a dry place away from sunlight to ensure that it remains intact.

 It depends on where the pine needles fall.
 If it is in the yard, then rakes for pine needles will work.
 If they fall into the pool or pond, you might need a pool net or skimmer.
 Patios and pavements can be rid of pine needles by using a broom.

 From our roundup, we hope that you can identify a rake that will serve your needs effectively.
 Our top choice, the TRG Inc Rake Groundskeeper II is designed for intense, powerful raking action.
 It is powerful and durable, offering high performance for anyone who wants something a little stiffer and more determined than your average garden leaf rake.
-The Flexrake LAR123 can handle pine needles that are known to be messy and ensure to clean the space around your home and is our value pick in this roundup.
+Getting a quality and effective bow rake is very significant if you own a garden and thankfully, you can always count on this Bully Tools 92309 to always help you save the day.
+This rake is carefully built to take on the toughest jobs and it will never leave you hanging because it’s virtually indestructible and commercial-grade construction.
+Go for it.
+You can count on it.
 For those on a budget, the Amazing Rake 3-IN-1 is an excellent choice that easily handles everything from leaves to grass clippings and ultimately pine needles.
 You don’t have to “dig” or try to swoop up; it readily catches the leaves and small branches.